hozmaster/dyndnsgd/README.md

 Status : Tech preview.

-Only frontend side is work currenyly.
+Only frontend side is works currently.
 User can create and edit and account and domains in their respective views.
 Data is saved to the internal database whet OPNSense platform offers.

 ## GOALS